-(This article was originally published in Worship Leader’s July/August 2015 issue.
-To get more articles like this one, subscribe today.)
+(This article was originally published in Worship Leader’s July/August 2015 issue)

 “Small churches are small because they’re doing something wrong.”
 That’s what a pastor told one of my Bible college classmates during his ministry internship.
 As my classmate repeated this to the other students, I secretly thought, “That sounds about right.”

 Two years later I was serving in a church of 60 people and discovering that big and small don’t necessarily translate to right and wrong.

 Over the next few years, I would move from that church to other vocational ministry positions in churches of 90, 120, and eventually on to larger congregations.